CSP Hoster Program explained

 Yes, there is a License Verification requirement for BYOL services.
 Here's the process:

-Unlike the License Verification process in SPLA, the responsibility to submit the verification is on the provider (CSP Hoster), not the end client.
-The provider must submit the form to Microsoft no later than 24 hours after starting to provide the services.
-The window is much shorter than in SPLA, where it is up to 10 days.
+2. Unlike the License Verification process in SPLA, the provider (CSP Hoster), not the end client, is responsible for submitting the verification.
+The provider must submit the form to Microsoft no later than 10 days after starting to provide the services.

 Providers are responsible for tracking subscription and SA expiration and renewal.
-The verification form must be resubmitted no later than ten days after renewal, or terminate the services immediately.
+The verification form must be resubmitted no later than ten days after renewal, or the services must be terminated immediately.

 CSP Hoster reporting

-Each month, no later than the 10th day, you must submit a report including the following:
+Each calendar quarter, no later than the 10th day of the following month, you must submit a report including the quantities of the following CSP-hosted products:

 Providing support